 Some corporations are sweetening the deal, too.
 Airbnb is offering free stays so that, say, people who are unsure whether they want to move to Topeka can, if selected, visit to feel out what it's like to live there.

-Here are 10 places around the world that will pay you to move or live there:
+Here are 15 places around the U.S. that will pay you to live there.

 The offer: The Talent Attraction Program Scholarship offers to pay up to $10,000 of your student loans over a 30-month period.
 Payments will be in installments of $300.

 The reason: To bring more young graduates to the area.

 The catch: To be eligible, you have to have graduated from college with a STEAM (science, technology, engineering, arts, or math) degree.
 And if you cease employment before the end of the 30-month period you will stop receiving the payments.
 You also must demonstrate employment in the city of Hamilton and/or Butler County.

 The offer: The state has expanded its Educational Opportunity Tax Credit program, which is meant to encourage recent graduates from any state to move to Maine with an offer to pay some of their student loans.
 Residents will be able to deduct the total money paid in student loans from their income tax bill, up to a certain amount, depending on their degree.
 So if you graduated in 2020 with a bachelor's degree from any university or college, you can deduct $367 per month, and if you graduated with an associate's degree in 2019, you can deduct $77 per month.